Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 11.

 ### Priority queue
-1. A **priority queue** is an abstract data-type similar to a regular queue or stack data structure.
+1. A **priority queue** is an ADT similar to a regular queue or stack ADT.
 Each element in a priority queue has an associated `priority`.
-2. In a priority queue, elements with high priority are served before elements with low priority.
+2. Depending on the implementation, a priority queue can serve minimum priority elements first or maximum priority elements first.
+You can convert one implementation into the other by negating the priority on each element addition.
 3. Priority queues are often implemented using **heaps**.
 4. A priority queue can also be inefficiently implemented as an unsorted list or a sorted list.
 5. A priority queue can be used for sorting: insert all the elements to be sorted into a priority queue, and sequentially remove them.
 6. The primary operations of a priority queue are:
-   * `Add` an element with a given priority,
+   * `add()` — an element with a given priority,
-   * `Delete`  an element,
+   * `delete(x)` —  an element,
-   * Get the the highest priority element and remove it (`Pull`),
+   * `pull()` — Get the the highest priority element and remove it, and
-   * Get the the highest priority element without removing it (`Peek`).
+   * `peek()` — Get the the highest priority element without removing it.
 7. Stacks and queues can be implemented as particular kinds of priority queues, with the priority determined by the order in which the elements are inserted.

 ### Hash tables